 The two busiest months in Mauritius are, without a doubt, December and January.
 Of those two, December takes the prize as the month which sees the most visitors… by far.
 Christmas and New Years are extremely busy times here, with many hotels filled to capacity and restaurants and bars packed.
 Hotels, tours and excursions may be more expensive this time of year.
 Remember, being in the southern hemisphere the seasons are opposite than those in Europe, so December is the start of our summer.

-Outside of December and January, October, November, March and April are also fairly busy.
+Outside of December and January, October, November, March, and April are also fairly busy.
 February is traditionally the month that sees the most cyclones (although rarely do they directly hit Mauritius), so visits drop a little.
-There are some definite advantages of travelling to Mauritius during October to April: warm weather, lots of other travellers, and for those in the northern hemisphere, the chance to escape winter!
+There are some definite advantages of traveling to Mauritius from October to April: warm weather, lots of other travelers, and for those in the northern hemisphere, the chance to escape winter!
 But what about the Mauritian winter (if you can call it that): from May/June until September?

 Still not sure why would you want to travel to Mauritius during the winter?

 - You don’t like the rain: It’s generally dry in the winter!
 January through April (summer) is the wet season in Mauritius.
 You will most likely be able to take advantage of all the great things to do in Mauritius during the Mauritian winter since rain is most likely not going to be an issue.

 - You want to save some money: Accommodation is definitely cheaper in the winter and there are often promotions for various activities and attractions.